hammadsadi/bicycle-client/README.md

 # 🚲 Bicycle Haven

-This is a Bicycle Haven Application designed to manage a bicycle store.
-In this aplication enables users to purchase Nicycle, place orders, and Complete Payment Using Shurjo Pay
+Bicycle Haven is an e-commerce application designed to manage a bicycle store.
+It allows users to browse bicycles, place orders, and complete payments securely using the ShurjoPay payment gateway.

 ## [ Live Site URL](https://bicycle-haven.vercel.app)